balabit/syslog-ng-incubator/modules/websocket/README.md

 # Websocket source and destination

+## Introduction
  The Websocket destination can send log messages to an WebSocket Server directly.
 In addition, this destination can also act as a WebSocket server, so the WebSocket client (such as a javascript client in a browser) could subscribe directly to it to get log messages.
 These will make sending log message privately or publicly much easier.
 A WebSocket source is also included.
 It can receive log messages directly from WebSocket clients.

+## Installation
+If you want to compile syslog-ng-incubator with the websocket source and destination, you must have libwebsockets installed in your system.

+Please go to libwebsockets [official website](https://libwebsockets.org/) to download v2.0-stable and install it.

+## Configuration
 Here is an example of an destination example which act as a client
 ```
 @version: 3.7